foolo/dkimreg_casa/README.md

-# DKIM Registry CASA scanning framework
+# DKIM Registry CASA Tier 2 scanning wrapper

+This repository is a wrapper for running a static scan of the https://github.com/foolo/dkim-lookup project for the CASA Tier 2 process.
+It contains the configuration files and documentation of the steps needed to run the scan.

 ## Prerequisites